Applications

 The above Project named “Sustainable Mariculture in Northern Irish Lough Ecosystems” (SMILE) produced an integrated hydrodynamic and biogeochemical modeling tool that uses ShellSIM validated for local shellfish species, and which tool is currently being applied and developed by Queen’s University Belfast and the Agri-Food and Biosciences Institute (AFBI) to help structure growth of the Mytilus edulis and Crassostrea gigas shellfish aquaculture industry in Northern Ireland.

-More recently, a follow-on Project has enabled calibration and validation of ShellSIM for Modiolus modiolus, Ostrea edulis and Pecten maximus, for application within integrated SMILE product, including by the Modiolus Restoration Research Group (MRRG) based at Queen’s University Marine Laboratory in Portaferry, Northern Ireland, for the Modiolus Restoration Plan which aims to restore the Strangford Lough Special Area of Conservation (SAC) back to Favorable Conservation Status (FCS).
+A follow-on Project enabled calibration and validation of ShellSIM for Modiolus modiolus, Ostrea edulis and Pecten maximus, for application within integrated SMILE product, including by the Modiolus Restoration Research Group (MRRG) based at Queen’s University Marine Laboratory in Portaferry, Northern Ireland, for the Modiolus Restoration Plan which aims to restore the Strangford Lough Special Area of Conservation (SAC) back to Favorable Conservation Status (FCS).

 The above Project named "Sustainable Options for People, Catchment and Aquatic Resources" (SPEAR) produced integrated models that included ShellSIM validated for local shellfish species, for managers of two important coastal systems in China to examine the consequences of development for biodiversity, conservation, habitat protection, water quality and aquaculture yield, including profit maximisation through the use of marginal analysis.